gtalarico/pipenv-pipes/docs/usage.rst

-The ``--list`` flag can also be used with the ``--verbose`` option, which show additional information about the environments such as the environment path, project directory (if available) and the python version of the virtual environment.
+The ``--list`` flag can also be used with the ``--verbose`` option, which shows additional information about the environments such as the environment path, project directory (if available) and the python version of the virtual environment.